dadepremo/BudgetQuest/README.md

 2. Set up PostgreSQL database:
 - Create a new database, e.g., budgetquest_db
 - Run the provided SQL scripts in the /scripts folder to create tables and seed data
-- The db creation script most up to date is the "full_export15062025.sql", other scripts are older or for testing
+- The db creation script most up to date is the "create_db.sql", other scripts are older or for testing

 3. Configure database connection:
 - Open the DbConnection class under /utils